MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ns-sidebandaudio-sidebandaudio_io_param_header.md

 ## -description

-Describes the size and type of parameter.
+Describes the size and type of the IO parameter.

 ## -struct-fields